Technical tour

 Every command pals can run.

-Ten commands, grouped by what they actually do.
-No daemons, no dashboards, no shadow CLI surface.
+Eleven commands, grouped by what they actually do.
+No daemons, no shadow CLI surface.

 Setup